Fashion and Lifestyle Blogger

 View complete nutrition details

-Disclaimer: *Bar represents Percent Daily Values and is based on a 2,000-calorie diet with a max representation of 100%.
+Disclaimer: Bar represents percent daily values and is based on a 2,000-calorie diet with a maximum representation of 100%.
 Your daily values may vary depending on your calorie needs.

 Data Source: USDA · Nutritionix